Home

 The troglodyte monastery is at Eski

-Gümüsler, 10 km (6
+Gümüşler, 10 km (6

-miles) east of Nigde's center
+miles) east of Niğde's center (map):

 The city's famous market still